Sourdough Pita Bread

 Instructions

-• After 30 minutes uncover the bowl, lift one side of the dough and fold it into the middle of the dough.
+- After 60 minutes uncover the bowl, lift one side of the dough and fold it into the middle of the dough.
 Repeat with the other three sides of the dough then flip the dough over.
-You're basically turning the dough inside-out to redistribute the yeast.
+You're basically turning the dough inside-out to redistribute the yeast and develop the gluten.

-• Cover the bowl and after 30 minutes repeat the procedure.
-Cover the bowl and after 60 minutes repeat the procedure again.
-Cover the bowl and after 60 minutes the dough should be ready.
-By now the dough should be lively, elastic and airy.
+- Every 60 minutes repeat the procedure again.
+By the end of 3 hours the dough should be lively, elastic and airy.
 If the dough is still sluggish give it another hour or two at room temperature.

-• Preheat the oven to 450 °F. If you have a baking steel place it in the oven.
-If you don’t have a baking steel, place a baking sheet in the middle rack of the oven to preheat.
+- Preheat the oven to 450 °F. Use the convection setting if you have it.
+If you have a baking steel or stone place it in the oven.
+Otherwise, place a baking sheet on the bottom rack of the oven.
 If you have a dark colored baking sheet use that.
-A dark pan will absorb heat better than a light-colored pan, so the bread will bake faster and puff better.

-• Divide the dough into 8 equal pieces and roll each piece into a ball.
-Allow the dough to rest for 10 minutes.
-Use a rolling pin to roll two pitas to ¼” thick and 6” around.
+- Divide the dough into 8 equal pieces.
+Using a cupped hand on a lightly floured surface, roll each piece of dough into a tight ball.
+Use a rolling pin to roll each ball into about a 6” round.
 If the dough springs back too much let it rest for 5 minutes and continue rolling.
+Once all the pitas are rolled you can begin baking.

-• Immediately place the rounds on the preheated baking stone or baking sheet in the oven.
-Bake until they are puffed and the bottom is nicely browned, about 3-5 minutes.
+- Place two pita rounds on the baking steel or pan.
+Close the oven and bake until the rounds puff up like a balloon, about 3-4 minutes.
 You don’t need to flip the bread.
-Remove the baked breads and wrap in a clean kitchen towel while you continue rolling and baking the pitas.
+Remove the baked breads and wrap in a clean kitchen towel while you continue baking the remaining pitas.

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.